 c) The scorers' times should be rounded down to the nearest whole second and then added together.
 The added result should be divided by the number of scorers, and then rounded down to the nearest whole second.
 This result should be the competitor's official time in the heat.
 If any scorer's time shows a significant deviation from the average, it should be excluded (but still noted on the score sheet).
-The scorers must be observant and stop their watches if there is a fly-away of the model they are scoring.
+If a fly-away occurs the scorers should stop the watches when the model lands.
+It is then the Judges' responsibility to measure and deduct the number of seconds that occurred between the fly-away and the landing.
+The same should be done if the pilot is asked to land due to streamer or silencer problems/replacement ie the scorers stop their watches when the model lands and the Judges deduct the measured time from the point of decision until the landing.